medivh13/go_race_condition/readme.md

     ```

 # Race Condition Case
-clone the test repo "go_raca_condition_test" and run the program
+clone the test repo "go_race_condition_test" and run the program